-If you feel sad once in a while, it’s natural.
-There is nothing to worry about.
-But if a certain kind of emptiness has overtaken your life and it refuses to go away, it could be a sign of depression.
-If you feel hopeless and helpless, and if you’ve lost interest in friends, activities, and things you used to enjoy, there is certainly a reason to worry.
+Feeling sad or disappointed once in a while is perfectly natural and nothing to worry about.
+But if a certain kind of emptiness has overtaken your life and refuses to go away, it could be a sign of depression.
+If you constantly feel hopeless and helpless, and if you’ve lost interest in friends, activities, and things you used to enjoy, you might be suffering from a deeper illness: depression!
+We all experience disappointment during various occasions in life: troubled marriage, poor job evaluation, death of loved ones, health issues, social and romantic snubs, husband’s or wife’s coldness in bed.
+Many of us get up, dust ourselves and move on.
+There are some, who fail to do so.
+They get caught in a whirlpool of sad emotions and end up – depressed.

-In simple terms, depression eats away your capability to enjoy life.
-Sometimes it makes even getting through the day look like a difficult task.
 Imagine being in a situation where you cannot relish life despite having pretty much everything at your disposal.
 Yes, that’s what depression, the silent killer, does to you.
-It makes you forget how to be happy and joyous.
+It makes you forget how to be happy.

-According to a study, an estimated 350 million people of all ages experience symptoms of depression and about 13 percent of Americans take antidepressants.
+Over 13 percent of Americans take antidepressants.
+The numbers are scary.
 Severe depression interferes with your ability to work, study, eat, sleep, and enjoy your life.
+Depression at its peak, leads to suicide.

-In March 2015, film actor Deepika Padukone broke the silence and stigma around depression, sharing her battle against the ailment.
+In March 2015, film actor Deepika Padukone broke the silence and stigma around depression by sharing her struggle against the mental illness.

 In early 2014, while I was being appreciated for my work, one morning, I woke up feeling different.
 A day earlier, I had fainted due to exhaustion; it was all downhill from there.
 I felt a strange emptiness in my stomach.